aiidaplugins/aiida-crystal17/README.md

 ```

+The outputs represent:

+- `remote_folder` provides a symbolic link to the work directory where the computation was run.
+- `retrieved` stores a folder containing the full stdout of `runcry17` (as main.out)
+- `output_parameters` stores a dictionary of key parameters in the database, for later querying.
+- `output_structure` stores the final geometry from the calculation

-Paramaters are named with the same convention as `aiida-quantumespresso`:
+For compatibility, parameters are named with the same convention as `aiida-quantumespresso`:

 ```shell
 >> verdi data parameter show 8